 Late Tuesday, nine Republicans joined Democrats in blocking a proposal by Senate Majority Leader Mitch McConnell to dismantle Obama's law.
 It would have replaced it with eased coverage requirements for insurers, less generous federal healthcare subsidies, and other changes.

-Doctors and a major health insurer group are criticizing the latest GOP healthcare proposal in the Senate that will be voted on next.
+Doctors and a major health insurer group are criticising the latest GOP healthcare proposal in the Senate that will be voted on next.

 The American Medical Association (AMA) said in a statement that it invites healthy people to opt out of the health insurance market, forcing premiums up for everyone else.